Coast Guard and partner agencies respond to Haiti with humanitarian aid

-A U.S. Army CH-47 Chinook Helicopter crew transfers doctors from non-impacted areas of Haiti to assist and treat injured Haitian citizens in Port-au-Prince, Haiti, Aug.
-23, 2021.
+Contractors setup a tents to assist U.S. Army soldiers remain on scene while conducting humanitarian efforts in Port-au-Prince, Haiti, Aug.
+25, 2021.
 The Coast Guard and partner agencies conducted humanitarian efforts in impacted areas of Haiti following a magnitude 7.2 earthquake, Aug.
 14 2021.
 (Coast Guard photo by Petty Officer 3rd Class Ryan Estrada)

 |Date Taken: